Bio

 Photo by Suz Redfearn

-A native of southeastern Ohio, Diana has made Washington her adopted home since graduating from college.
-She began her editorial career at National Geographic, and had done writing and editing for many other publications and organizations, including the National Institutes of Health, the American Association for the Advancement of Science and The Washington Post.
-Her work has appeared in a wide range of print and online outlets.
+Washington has been Diana’s adopted home since she moved there after graduating as an English major from Marietta College in her Ohio hometown.
+She began her editorial career at National Geographic, followed by writing and editing positions at publications and science organizations including the National Institutes of Health, the American Association for the Advancement of Science and The Washington Post.
+Her writing has appeared in a wide range of print and online outlets.

 See a sample of Diana’s articles and other writing.